infinite-networks/InfiniteFormBundle/Resources/doc/collection-helper.md

                          prototype will be the add button.
 In the case of the Polycollection, the prototype will be one of the prototype buttons.
-- `$row`: the jQuery wrapped DOM elements that was added to the collection.
+- `$row`: the jQuery wrapped DOM elements that were added to the collection.

 ### infinite_collection_remove